 The Internet evolves rapidly.
-We started our own hardware servers, moved to managed hostings and now we entered the era of cloud computing.
-Ever growing need to handle more and more traffic pushes us beyond the limits.
+We started our own hardware servers, moved to managed hostings and now we have entered the era of cloud computing.
+The ever growing need to handle more and more traffic pushes us beyond the limits.

-As a result, it's so natural nowadays to spin off a few instances on AWS or GCP and start building an own SaaS service that would scale in a way we need.
+As a result, it's so natural nowadays to spin off a few instances on AWS or GCP and start building one's own SaaS service that will scale in a way we need.
 Perhaps, your infrastructure already has load balancing, a couple of nodes or a message queue which means you have already begun with building a distributed system.

 But what do we even know about distributed systems?
 Are they really different to simple single server setup?